FAQs

 I'm on a tight budget!
 What is the best use of my money?

-Can I get a free sample edit?
+Will you do a free sample edit?

 What platform do you use for editing?